dpwiese/personal-website/content/posts/site-setup.md

 The reasons for using a static site generator based on current and anticipated needs are as follows:

 1. I want something fast and simple to setup, edit, host, and maintain.
-2. I don't need a content management system such as Wordpress to facilitate making changes to the site, nor does anyone else - I will be the sole content creator and manager of the site.
+2. I don't need a content management system such as WordPress to facilitate making changes to the site, nor does anyone else - I will be the sole content creator and manager of the site.
 3. I don't need any server-side functionality.
-4. I don't need access to the extent of plugins offered by a CMS like Worpdress, such as those to facilitate SEO, marketing automation, or otherwise.
+4. I don't need access to the extent of plugins offered by a CMS like WordPress, such as those to facilitate SEO, marketing automation, or otherwise.

 No tooling was precluded due to a lack of programming ability as may be the case for a non-technical blogger.

 Speed and simplicity meant I did not want a solution with an involved build process, or that required me to manage a database, or install and update plugins.
 The changes introduced when updating plugins are not always fully known, and are often necessary to provide security to the site.
 I wanted a solution in which content creation was done in markdown as much of my existing documentation is already written in markdown and it is well suited to the type of writing I do.
-This all meant that solutions with content management systems, such as Wordpress, or building a web application like React from scratch would not be best suited to my needs.
+This all meant that solutions with content management systems, such as WordPress, or building a web application like React from scratch would not be best suited to my needs.

 The benefits of static site generators and comparisons to CMS are well documented online and align well with my needs.
 All the particular SSGs I considered were very fast to setup, edit, and host.